Joe Breeze: Background

 Breeze grew up in Mill Valley, California, at the foot of Mount Tamalpais, just north of San Francisco.
 He graduated from Tamalpais High School, which at the time had extensive technical training facilities.
 He studied architectural and engineering drafting there for four years.
 His father, Bill Breeze, was a machinist and owner of the Sports Car Center in Sausalito, California.

 An avid cyclist at a time when cycling was not a common activity for adults in the US, Bill Breeze sometimes commuted to work by bicycle, and he shared with his son an appreciation for efficient, lightweight vehicles and for the bicycle as king of such vehicles.
 The two often discussed the properties of metals and technical aspects of bicycle design.

 In 1974 Joe Breeze took a course in the art of bicycle framebuilding from Albert Eisentraut in Oakland, California, and began to build his own custom-tailored road racing frames, using his father's machine shop at their home in Mill Valley.
 He also studied Machine and Metals Technology at College of Marin from 1974 to 1976.

 Breeze had taken up cycling seriously as a teenager in the late 1960s, sometimes going on rides of a few hundred miles.
-He so enjoyed cycling and saw such value in the bicycle as a vehicle, he wanted to spread the word.
+He also enjoyed cycling and saw such value in the bicycle as a vehicle, he wanted to spread the word.
 In 1970 he took up road-bike racing, figuring that publicity about races could show people how fast and far a bicycle could go.
 Breeze also studied bicycle history and while traveling for races he searched for early bicycles.
 He hoped to promote cycling by restoring and displaying examples from the 1890s, the high point of bicycle technology.